 Shiranui: You see, unlike justice, love does not always have to win.

-Chapter 168: Najimi and Kumagawa's final conversation, when she hugs him and tells him he is strong and that she loves him.
+Chapter 168: Najimi and Kumagawa's final conversation, when she hugs him and tells him he is strong, a symbol of hope for people who've lived in despair, and that she loves him.

 In the same chapter, when she blew up a star for him.

 To go into more detail, she says "So what, you were born under a loser star?
 Was it this one?
 Or maybe this one?
 Well, let's just say it's this one," and then shoots the star out of the sky with a Finger Gun.
 In effect, she's encouraging him not to let the idea of being a Minus hold him back, and to go for victory and happiness.